DrSkunk/nerdland-dicsord-podcast-player/README.md

 - `/podcast random` - Play a random episode from the Nerdland podcast archive
 - `/podcast episode` - Play a specific episode with autocomplete search
 - `/podcast shownotes` - Display the show notes of the currently playing episode
+- `/podcast chapters` - Display and jump to chapters of the current episode
+- `/podcast ask` - Ask a question to the Nerdland Assistant (AI)

 ## Setup